ibm-cloud-docs/vpc/eos-os-considerations.md

 ### Ubuntu 20.04
 {: #ubuntu-20-eos}

 Ubuntu 20.04 EOS date is 31 May 2025.
 Support for this software discontinues on 31 May 2025.
 After deprecation, you can't download the software.
 For existing customers, upgrade to the most recent version.
-For more information, see the [Ubuntu documentation](https://ubuntu.com/20-04){external}.
+For more information, see the [Ubuntu documentation](https://ubuntu.com/20-04){: external}.

 ### Debian 11
 {: #debian-11-eos}